max-fatouros/Latex-Tutorial/README.md

 <img src="overleaf.png" alt="image" width="300" height="auto">

-3. In the now opened overleaf project, you should have a file explorer on the left-hand side with files and folders shown below.
+3. In the now opened overleaf project, you should have a file explorer on the left-hand side with the files and folders shown below.
 To compile a tex file, click on one of the `main.tex` files and hit compile or <ctrl+enter>.

 ```bash
 ├── README.md